Artist Bios

 Jesse Smith was born into a musical family in Baltimore, where he was immersed in a thriving Irish music tradition.
 His mother, Donna Long, has recorded and performed with Brendan Mulvihill and Cherish the Ladies.
 His dad, John, plays the guitar and sings American music.
 Jesse started playing the fiddle at an early age, learning from Mulvihill, a renowned fiddle player and teacher.

-Jesse has recorded some well received duet albums and has taught and performed at numerous festivals in Ireland, Europe and America.Willie Kelly
+Jesse has recorded some well-received duet albums and has taught and performed at numerous festivals in Ireland, Europe and America.Willie Kelly

 Willie Kelly is a New York–based fiddler from an Irish musical family.
 He studied with Martin Mulvihill and is deeply connected to Clare and East Galway traditions.